Biased Federated Learning under Wireless Heterogeneity: Numerical Results

-For computational efficiency, we modify the constraint in \eqref{r_int} as $0 \leq r_m \leq 16\, , \forall m$.
-We set $T_\text{max} = 0.25$ seconds for the proposed scheme, whereas for the Best Channel and Best Channel-Norm schemes, $T_\text{max}$ is chosen to have $r_m \approx 16$ bits.
-The parameters $K$, $K'$, $R$, $p^\text{out}_m$, and $\epsilon_0$ are heuristically optimized to achieve good performance for SOTA schemes, respectively.
-Since the majority of SOTA candidates use channel capacity-based transmission for local gradient upload, our per-round latency calculation uses channel capacity for all schemes.
-We set $\mu = 0.01,\kappa = 0.01$, $G_\text{max} = 50 \kappa$, and $\varrho_\text{max} = 1200 $ meters.
-In Fig. \ref{fig:Dig_SOTA_loss} and \ref{fig:Dig_SOTA_acc}, we compare these schemes showing the FL sub-optimality gap and normalized test accuracy vs. the FL training time of $150$ seconds, respectively.
-It can be observed that the proposed Optimized digital FL scheme performs the best among all the schemes in both metrics, achieving $\approx 0.1$ final optimality gap and 98\% final normalized accuracy, thanks to the optimized device participation thresholds, post-scalers, and bit and resource allocations.
+We consider $N=10$ devices in our digital-FL simulations.
+For computational efficiency, we cap the per-round quantization as $r_m\le 16\, , \forall m$ (c.f.\ \eqref{r_int}).
+The per-round latency budget for the proposed scheme is set to be $T_{\max}=0.2$~s.
+Since every digital-FL scheme differs in per-round latency, to give each favorable operating conditions, we set $T_{\max}$ as 3.2, 2.1, 2.4, 3.0, 2.2 seconds for Best Channel, Best Channel–Norm, Proportional Fairness, UQOS, FedTOE, respectively.
+Baseline parameters $K$, $K'$, $R$, and $p^\text{out}_m$ are tuned heuristically via grid search.
+Since the majority of SOTA candidates use channel capacity-based transmissions, our per-round latency calculation uses channel capacity for every scheme. \addb{Importantly, because each digital scheme incurs a different per-round latency, we compare their performance vs running time (instead of rounds) for fairness.
+We also note that the CSI acquisition time is excluded for every method in our results, which is expected to be substantially higher in Best Channel, Best Channel–Norm, Proportional Fairness, and QML, which require global instantaneous CSI.} Fig. \ref{fig:sc-dig-loss}-\ref{fig:sc-dig-acc} plot the global objective and test accuracy over $150$\,s of FL training.
+It can be observed that the proposed design performs the best among all the schemes in both metrics, achieving $\approx 83\% $ final test accuracy, thanks to the optimized device participation thresholds, post-scalers, and bit and resource allocations.
 Among the SOTA schemes, FedTOE performs the best by effectively guaranteeing unbiased FL updates with reduced effect of quantization errors.
-Proportional fairness-based scheduling could be a good low-complexity scheduling strategy to address wireless heterogeneity that ensures zero average bias FL updates.
-Notably, Best Channel-Norm outperforms Best Channel scheduling by leveraging both instantaneous CSI and local gradient strength information.
+Proportional fairness offers a solid, low-complexity scheduling strategy to address wireless heterogeneity while ensuring zero bias, on average.
+Best Channel-Norm outperforms Best Channel scheduling by leveraging both CSI and local gradient strength information.